 Addiction treatment programs typically utilize group therapy, which might look like 12-step programs like Alcoholics Anonymous.
 And in community housing, you’ll find that kind of support around the clock.
 You’ll be able to both give and receive support from your peers as you recover.

-Georgia Addiction Treatment Center’s Community Housing Program in GA
+Georgia Addiction Treatment Center’s Community Housing Program

 In our program, we help patients learn to live again.
 After addiction, some individuals need to relearn the skills for a normal, drug-free life.
 We can help with grocery shopping, cooking healthy dinners, and nutrition education.